 Back pain is a common ailment that affects most people at some point in their life.
 It normally feels like an ache, tension or stiffness in your back.
 The pain can be triggered by bad posture while sitting for long hours in an office, bending awkwardly, or lifting incorrectly.
 Backache occurs most often in the lower back, although it can be felt anywhere along your spine, from your neck down to your hips.
 Practicing yoga has been shown to relieve back pain.
 In fact, according to the National Institutes of Health, a recent study has determined that weekly yoga classes can significantly reduce back pain and improve back movement.
 A number of yoga teachers have developed yoga sequences designed specifically for sufferers of back pain with a specific focus on target muscle groups.
 Mindful Movements #1 - Restore by Sarah Kusch

-Reduce the risk of injury
+Reduce the risk of injury in sport & fitness

 7. 35 Minute Mobility and Foam Roller Routine

 Elite athletes have been using massage treatment for years to enhance their performance.
 In this Grokker Premium video learn how you to can enjoy the performance benefits of massage therapy without having to go to a masseuse.
 By using a foam roller and resistance bands you can release tension in your muscles that will allow you to reach your peak performance.
 Shab will show you how to use the foam roller to hit all the key muscle groups in your legs, core and upper body.
 It hurts-so-good, but your body will thank you for it.